link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 What we plan to implement:

- - Shall use a Raspberry Pi as the main system of controll for hardware and software system.
+ - Shall use a Raspberry Pi as the main system of control for hardware and software system.

  - Vibration motors shall be installed into the collector section of the Tennis Ball collector to help with jamming of Tennis Balls.

- - Scanner to capture data from tennis ball intake.
+ - Scanner implemented in the area the balls deposit to capture data from tennis ball intake.

- - Seven Segment display shall be used to show collected data from the scanner.
+ - Seven Segment display shall be placed on the machine and shall be used to show collected data from the scanner.

- - Power system used for hardware connections
+ - Power system used for hardware connections shall go be placed on the machine for easier connection.

- - Hardware protection shall be used to cover exposed pieces
+ - Hardware protection shall be installed to cover exposed pieces such as the Rasberry Pi

- - Bluetooth Connection shall be used for the control of the motors

- - DC motors to help navigate the tennis ball collector
+ - DC motors to help navigate the Tennis Ball Collector installed on the wheels

 # Hardware Block Diagram